Köppen climate classification: Group C: Temperate climates

-This type of climate has the coldest month averaging between 0 °C (or -3 °C) and 18 °C and at least one month averaging above 10 °C. For the distribution of precipitation in locations that both satisfy a dry summer (Cs) and a dry winter (Cw), a location is considered to have a wet summer (Cw) when more precipitation falls within the summer months than the winter months while a location is considered to have a dry summer (Cs) when more precipitation falls within the winter months.
+Temperate climates have the coldest month averaging between 0 °C (or -3 °C) and 18 °C and at least one month averaging above 10 °C. For the distribution of precipitation in locations that both satisfy a dry summer (Cs) and a dry winter (Cw), a location is considered to have a wet summer (Cw) when more precipitation falls within the summer months than the winter months while a location is considered to have a dry summer (Cs) when more precipitation falls within the winter months.
 This additional criterion applies to locations that satisfies both Ds and Dw as well.